-Universal Electronics rings up about 70% of its sales overseas.
-China is its largest foreign market by far, accounting for nearly a third of the company's international sales.
-Japan and the UK are other big international markets for Universal Electronics, accounting for about 13% and 7% of its foreign sales, respectively.
+Universal Electronics rings up almost two-thirds of its sales overseas.
+China is its largest foreign market, accounting for about a quarter of the company's international sales.
+Europe contributes about 13% of sales, with the remainder originating in Asia and Latin America.

 Sales and Marketing

 DIRECTV is Universal Electronics' largest customer, representing 17% of its 2012 sales, up from 12% in 2011.

 The company's sales declined by about 1% in 2012 versus the prior year, while net income fell 17% over the same period.
 Net sales of the company's Business lines (subscription broadcasting, OEM, and computing companies) declined 2% in 2012 compared with 2011, while its smaller Consumer business posted more than a 10% increase in sales.
 The company blamed the prolonged sluggish global economy for depressing television sales, which affects its sales to consumer electronics companies.